3 Days in Chicago Itinerary for First-Time Visitors

 Morning: Museum Campus

-First of all head to Museum Campus, home to following three world famous museums:
+First of all get ready to head to Museum Campus.
+It is the home to following three world famous museums:

 Let me be clear, you cannot cover all three in a single day so I highly recommend to choose one main museum so you don’t rush.
 In my opinion, each one is excellent.